 - In Kamen Rider Gaim, Sid - a G-Rated Drug dealer, Hate Sink, and all-around slimeball - wears a black bowler.

 - Nobody in England has worn a bowler hat since Monty Python's Flying Circus did the "Ministry of Silly Walks" sketch, since anyone foolhardy to venture out wearing one was liable to be accosted by an idiot who DEMANDED that he show the his "Silly Walk".

 - Bonanza: In "The Fighters," this was the signature headgear of the arrogant prize fighter that routinely goaded Hoss.
 Also worn by his handler.

 - The Japanese heel manager Mr. Fuji was rarely seen without his iconic bowler hat in the WWF.

-- In the Bugs Bunny short "A Hare Grows in Manhattan", the leader of the gang of dogs is a bulldog wearing a bowler hat.
+- In the Bugs Bunny short "A Hare Grows In Manhattan", the leader of the gang of dogs is a bulldog wearing a bowler hat.
 There was another bullying bulldog in Looney Tunes cartoons named Spike, who also wore a bowler, who was teamed with Chester the Terrier.

 - In one of Tex Avery's MGM shorts, Bad Luck Blackie, there is a black cat who caused bad luck to anyone whose path he crossed, wore a bowler.
-Though his evilness could be debated, as he seemed to only cause bad luck to those who deserved it.
+Averted however, as he seemed to only cause bad luck to those who deserved it.

 - Most of the members of Warren T. Rat's gang in An American Tail.